emirsinanyoldas/kitapKesif/APPLY_DATABASE_FIX.md

   USING (true)
   WITH CHECK (true);

--- Fix reviews table policies
+-- İncelemeler tablosu politikalarını düzelt
 DROP POLICY IF EXISTS "Anyone can insert reviews" ON reviews;
 DROP POLICY IF EXISTS "Anyone can update reviews" ON reviews;